Toggle navigation

 The Individual Integrated HRA is designed to help employees pay for individual health insurance premiums.
 In addition, it can also help pay for medical expenses provided that the employee has substantiated he or she has health insurance coverage.
 This is similar to the rules in effect governing QSEHRA.

-Is there a minimum or maximum number of employees needed?
+Is there a minimum or maximum number of employees needed for Integrated HRA?

 What are the contribution limits?